JNRowe/jnrowe.github.io/_sources/articles/tips/Gentoo_one_liners.txt

 The output we want can be easily matched with regular expressions, and the bash_ ``alias`` below will list just the packages by piping the output through sed_.
-We can even use the one liner as input to a larger function if we only want to see top-level packages, that is packages that aren't listed as dependencies of other packages:
+We can even use the one liner as input to a larger function if we only want to see top-level packages; that is packages that aren't listed as dependencies of other packages:

 .. code-block:: bash